tmbibler2/Capstone-Project/README.md

 Introduction

-For my capstone project, I will be creating a predictive model using teenage drug use and drug overdose death data.
+For my capstone project, I will be creating a predictive model using drug overdose death data.
 Using this model, the healthcare industry would be able to more accurately distribute Naloxone (the drug used to reverse overdoses), and educators would be able to introduce a program to better educate children in high-risk areas.
 In this paper, two sources will be evaluated.
 These sources describe two machine learning projects that were done to predict opioid overdoses.

 Literature Review